Elementary School Program

 What is transitional kindergarten (KG1)?

-Transition to Kindergarten (TK) is a legislatively established and authorized program for children who are at least 4-years-old by August 31 and have been identified through a screening process to be in need of additional preparation to be successful kindergarten students in the following school year.
+Transition to Kindergarten (TK) is a legislatively established and authorized program for children who are at least 4 years-old by August 31st and have been identified through a screening process to be provided with special preparation for success with kindergarten.
 It is a stepping stone between preschool and kindergarten that helps to provide exposure to young learners who exhibit readiness skills for Kindergarten but are not 5 years of age.
-At EDIA, we provide KG1 for students who fall under this category are allowed to enroll into are transitional kindergarten KG1 program.
-Upon completion they would transition to KG2.
-Classes meet 3 times a week.
+At EDIA, we provide KG1 for students who fall under this category.
+This enables students the opportunity to get a jumpstart in kindergarten.
+Upon completion, successful students transition to KG2 which is the equivalent to a standard kindergarten for students who are 5 years of age.
+Classes meet 4 times a week, Monday through Thursday.

 What is traditional kindergarten (KG2)?

-The KG2 program provides a structures virtual kindergarten program for students who are age 5 by August 31st.
+The KG2 program provides a structured virtual kindergarten program for students who are 5 years of age by August 31st.
 Students are provided with classes that meet grade level requirements.
 Students receive academic instruction in English, Math, Science and Social Studies.
-Special subject instruction includes Quran, Arabic, and Islamic Studies.
+Special subject instruction includes Quran, Arabic, and Islamic Studies for enrichment.
 The science classes include STEAM integrated concepts, lessons and activities.
-Classes meet 4 times a week.
+Classes meet 4 times a week, Monday through Thursday.

 What curriculum does the kindergarten programs use?

 We use the Core Knowledge and Everyday Ibaadah kindergarten curriculum for a blended learning approach that is both hands-on, project-based and traditional.
+Seesaw is a platform also adopted for digital learning with Core Knowledge.
 The Montessori approach is incorporated in order to engage learners in meaningful ways and connect to their everyday experiences.
 We prepare students for Grade 1 by ensuring that content in our classes is based upon U.S. common core state standards, next generation science standards, and follow the Core Knowledge sequence.

 The Core Knowledge Sequence explicitly addresses important skills in various subjects—for example, in language arts, decoding, handwriting, spelling, and written composition; in geography, spatial sense; or in math, estimating sums and differences, or converting common fractions to decimals.
 Students are often assigned grade level projects in math, science, and social studies.